 OpenVINO (short for Open Visual Inference and Neural Network Optimization) is a toolkit developed by Intel that allows developers to optimize and deploy deep learning models on a variety of hardware platforms, including CPUs, GPUs, FPGAs, and VPUs.
 The toolkit includes a number of pre-trained models and tools for model optimization and performance analysis, making it easier for developers to deploy their deep learning applications on edge devices with limited computing resources, making it suitable for real-time object detection applications.

 YOLOv5 (short for "You Only Look Once") is a popular object detection model that has achieved state-of-the-art results on various benchmarks.
 It is based on a single-stage detection pipeline and is known for its fast inference speed and good accuracy.
-TensorFlow is a widely used deep learning framework that provides a comprehensive set of tools for implementing, training, and deploying deep learning models.
+YOLOv5 implementation in PyTorch framework made it easier for the developers to modify the architecture and export to many deployment environments straightforwardly.

-In this paper, we describe how to use OpenVINO to optimize and deploy a YOLOv5 model trained in TensorFlow.
-We provide a step-by-step guide for setting up the OpenVINO environment, training a YOLOv5 model in TensorFlow, optimizing the model with OpenVINO, and deploying the optimized model on a variety of hardware platforms.
+In this paper, we describe how to use OpenVINO to optimize and deploy a YOLOv5 model.
+We provide a step-by-step guide for setting up the OpenVINO environment, training a YOLOv5 model in Pytorch, optimizing the model with OpenVINO, and deploying the optimized model on a variety of hardware platforms.
 We also discuss the use of tools provided by OpenVINO for performance analysis and debugging.
-We will run inference on both Native TensorFlow and OpenVINO integration with TensorFlow backends, and demonstrate the performance benefits when OpenVINO integration with TensorFlow is enabled.
+We will run inference on both Pytorch and OpenVINO backend, and demonstrate the performance benefits when the model is optimized with OpenVINO.

 Setting up YOLOv5 with OpenVINO